 Indications of Deviated Septum Cocaine

 Repeated constriction of the blood vessels of the nasal mucosa leads to soft-tissue and osteocartilaginous necrosis.
-The exposed septum may soon become infected, and if left untreated, the ensuing chondritis causes a septal perforation of varying size.
+The exposed septum (deviated septum from drugs) may soon become infected, and if left untreated, the ensuing chondritis causes a septal perforation of varying size.
 With each repeated cocaine insufflation, this perforation expands.
 The perforated septum loses its supportive function and subsequently the nose collapses, retracts, and becomes shorter.

-Chronic nasal inhalation of either cocaine or methamphetamine (meth) can lead to the misalignment of the nasal septum.
+Chronic nasal inhalation of either cocaine or methamphetamine (meth) can lead to the misalignment of the nasal septum (small hole in nose from coke.
 When considering a deviated septum, the most common symptom people experience is a congested nose and the associated breathing problems that come with that.
 The severity of these breathing problems can range from causing a light annoyance to causing significant disruption in everyday quality of life.
 You don’t have to live with these breathing difficulties, however.

 What is a Deviated Septum?